Laboratory Genetics Training is found under Fellowships

 The overall purpose of the Program is to provide trainees with broad knowledge of medical genetics and extensive experience in genetic research so they can enter the clinical workplace as fully trained geneticists or the academic community as independent investigators.

 The goals of the UCLA Intercampus Medical Genetics Training Program are to provide postdoctoral training to highly motivated, academically oriented of individuals with:

 - A broad, in-depth educational program covering all aspects of human and medical genetics, molecular biology, cell biology and related fields;

-- Sufficient high-quality, clinical genetics training for those wishing to fulfill the requirements of the American Board of Medical Genetics for clinical laboratory certification;
+- Sufficient high-quality, clinical genetics training fulfilling the requirements of the ACGME and the American Board of Medical Genetics for both clinical and clinical laboratory certification;

 - Clinical or laboratory research training of the highest quality and sufficient intensity and duration to produce productive independent genetic investigators.

 For more information, please visit the UCLA Intercampus Medical Genetics Training Program website or contact Patricia Kearney, Program Coordinator, at: